EMilborn/Ein-Bagel/README.txt

     G to grow
         Similiar to fill except that it fills diagonally and orthagonally

+    T to take the color of the paint underneath the cursor

     B to change the size and shape of your brush
         0-9 to change the radius of the brush
 	C to use a circle brush